we don't need to change how we do conservation, we need to change why we do it

 Author's posts

-A Wonk’s Pause-2 (how a compromised Human Creativity came to be, and it’s consequences)
+A Wonk’s Pause-2 (how a compromised Human Creativity came to be, and its consequences)

-Our inner-life has a stronger resemblance to our direct experience than Nature’s genes have to organisms; so much so that it even spills over this presumed inner-outer divide as overt ‘playfulness’.
+Our ‘inner-life’ has a stronger resemblance to our ‘outer reality’ than Nature’s genes have to their outer reality (organisms); so much so that our imaginations even spill over this presumed inner-outer divide as overt ‘playfulness’.
 Is this why we become easily ‘attached’ to our thoughts?
-(And why it’s taken me three days to write the next paragraph?)
-A long tradition of dharma …
+And why we humans, as a species, cannot be trusted to merely ‘think …

 Continue reading